Farm Concern International (FCI)

 Currently, grains marketing is farm-gate oriented characterized by numerous traders who buy the produce from individual farmers at relatively low prices during peak seasons to hoard and speculate on prices.
 Surplus of produce during peak seasons results to downward pressure on producer prices hence necessitating storage for sale of the surplus during off peak seasons at higher prices for the benefit of smallholder producers.
 In addition there have been over 40% post harvest losses attributed to poor storage, pests and other abiotic factors.

-FCI’s grant support from COMPETE will address the below constraints :
+FCI’s grant support from the EA Trade Hub will address the below constraints :

 - Individualized selling at low prices